 Oh Christmas list, you are so full of projects that are enthusiastic.
 My hands are bulking at the list, but wait I have a solution.
-TIgor now bulky weight yarn is your new best friend.
+Bulky weight yarn is your new best friend.

 You can whip up and quick hat, fingerless mitts, cowl, and comfy sweaters with bulky weight yarn.

 I am knitting up one for my 11 year old son.
 I started Saturday night and probably have about 5 hours into it.
 I already have his body and 1 sleeve done

 I am at a standstill because I need his body to measure out the length of his arms and make sure the torso length is where he wants it.
 Since, I am planning on knitting him up another one, I need to write the directions down.

 This is a bottom up sweater with raglan sleeves and a u-neck.
 It has a couple racing stripes.
 He wanted the blue incorporated in the sweater, so I went simple.
 Racing stripes fit his personality.

 - 500 yards of bulky weight yarn.
 If you want racing stripes, it would be 1 skein of your chosen color at 125 yards. and the rest the main color.

 - Size medium- I will get the exact measurements when it's completely done

 Row 1- (Ribbing) K1, P1 around to the end.